Matthias Schoenaerts: Early work in Belgium and Netherlands (1992–2011)

 At the age of 13, Schoenaerts made his film debut with a small role in the 1992 Belgian film Daens, which was nominated for the Academy Award for Best Foreign Language Film.
 His father starred in the film but they did not share any scenes together.

-In 2003, Schoenaerts was named one of "Europe's Shooting Stars" by the European Film Promotion.

 After completing studies at The Academy of Dramatic Arts in Antwerp, he featured in several shorts and feature films.
 In 2002, he starred in Dorothée Van Den Berghe's Meisje (Girl); Tom Barman's Any Way the Wind Blows in 2003; Rudolf Mestdagh's Ellektra and Roel Mondelaers and Raf Reyntjens's sci-fi short film A Message from Outer Space, which Schoenaerts also produced in 2004.
+In 2003, Schoenaerts was named one of "Europe's Shooting Stars" by the European Film Promotion.

-In 2006, Schoenaerts played Dennis in Hilde Van Mieghem's Love Belongs to Everyone, and had a small role as a member of the Dutch resistance in Paul Verhoeven's Black Book.
+In 2006, Schoenaerts played Dennis in Hilde Van Mieghem's Love Belongs to Everyone.
+He had a small role as a member of the Dutch resistance in Paul Verhoeven's Black Book.

 In 2007, he starred in Ben van Lieshout's film De Muze, and in Erik Bruyn's Nadine.
 In 2008, he played Bob in Pieter van Hees's horror film Left Bank, and most notably played the role of Filip in Erik Van Looy's Loft, which became the most successful Flemish film at the Belgian box-office, earning over $7,075,161.
 In the same year, Schoenaerts starred in the mini-series The Emperor of Taste (De smaak van De Keyser), playing a Belgian soldier in World War II.

-In 2009, he starred in Dorothée Van Den Berghe's My Queen Karo, in which he played the hippie Raven in 1970s' Amsterdam.
+In 2009, he starred in Dorothée Van Den Berghe's My Queen Karo, in which he played the hippie Raven in 1970s Amsterdam.
 In 2010, he played the lead role in Alex Stockman's techno-thriller Pulsar, and had a cameo in Franck Richard's La Meute (The Pack).

 In 2011, Schoenaerts starred in the Dutch films The Gang of Oss (De Bende van Oss) and The President (De President).